google/WebFundamentals/src/content/en/shows/cds/2013/optimizing-your-workflow.md

 project_path: /web/_project.yaml
 book_path: /web/shows/_book.yaml
-description: If we have to develop for Desktop, Mobile, Tablet, wearables and other form factors, how can you optimise your workflow to make your life less stressful?
+description: If we have to develop for Desktop, Mobile, Tablet, wearables and other form factors, how can you optimize your workflow to make your life less stressful?

-{# wf_updated_on: 2015-02-23 #}
+{# wf_updated_on: 2017-07-25 #}
 {# wf_published_on: 2015-02-23 #}
 {# wf_youtube_id: bZRPetpUcjQ #}